sarkar-rohan/CheckSoft/README.md

 ```

 ### Scalability Test
-To run the scalability test please please open a terminal and run the commands provided below :
+To run the scalability test please open a terminal and run the commands provided below :

 ```